Helpful tips to help you register for courses.

 Clicking on the CRN from the Class Availability will bring you to the academic calendar that lists the instructor for the course.
 Clicking on the instructorʻs name will give you a contact email address.
 If no instructor is listed, please contact the Academic Department.

-To find UHM online courses on the Class Availability, look for locations or rooms designated as “ONLINE TBA.”
-You can also search for online courses through the web registration system (see the Web Registration Tutorial).
+To find UHM online courses on the Summer 2022 Class Availability, look for locations or rooms designated as “ONLINE.”
+You can also search for online courses through STAR GPS (see the STAR GPS Registration Tutorial).
 For additional information about online classes, see UH Mānoa Online.

 Most online courses use Laulima.
 Laulima is the University of Hawaiʻiʻs online learning management system that offers instructors tools that can facilitate classroom activities in the online environment.